How do you pick your threads? Do you just select your thread by colour? Sewing with the right thread is the key to any successful sewing project

 Threads have come a long way since the caveman was sewing hide and fur together with fine strips of animal hide.
 The first uses of thread were to create woven tapestries from wool yarn and then seamstresses began to use the same material to create garments.
 We’ve created the ultimate guide to what threads you should use and why

 Cotton thread is the most popular, and made from cotton fibres.
 It’s soft and won’t stretch.
 This thread has a low in lustre but can fade and shrink.
 High quality cotton threads are made from the long cotton fibres, these tend to be stronger and less likely to fray in your machine.
-You can buy mercerized cotton-wrapped polyester threads (holds colour and lustre is better).
+You can buy mercerised cotton-wrapped polyester threads (holds colour and lustre is better).
 Use cotton threads with natural fibred fabrics, as they will stand up to heat when pressing seams.

 Use for: all-purpose sewing and dressmaking with medium fabrics